 Switchboard systems have certainly evolved since the early days of the telephone in the late 1800s.
 They now include numerous features and functions which can significantly improve customer service standards, make cost savings and reduce the workload for call operators.

 In this guide you will discover what phone switchboards are, their history, key advantages of phone switchboards and the various types that are available for business owners.

 A telephone switchboard is a system used to connect different parts of a telephone system, to establish a call.
 Today’s switchboards more commonly operate using a set of automated algorithms that connect and direct call traffic without the assistance of a human operator.
 However, call center teams who connect callers to the right phone line in a business, or resource on a helpline, may also be known as ‘switchboards'.

-Multi line telephone systems have advanced considerably in the past few decades, becoming more capable of dealing with the demands of modern day business communications.
+Multi line phone systems for small businesses have advanced considerably in the past few decades, becoming more capable of dealing with the demands of modern day business communications.
 Gone are the days when a switchboard system needed their own room to fit all of the various pieces of equipment to make the system work or a team of receptionists to pull wires from one location and plug them into another to connect a call to the right department.

 Depending on the setup of your business, its complexity, and your requirements, there are a number of telephone switchboard solutions which are available for your business.
 Today’s switchboards commonly rely on a simple hardware framework and configuration, but sometimes run just on a software system.
 A modern switchboard system relies upon a private branch exchange installation to function properly.
 This setup will use a router, computer and switch to form the actual telephony system.
 Connected lines and extensions within a regular telephone system will be used.
 Or, in the case of an internet-based system, IP-PBX technologies will be deployed.